dxvidmr/dxvidmr.github.io/_pages/enabout.md

 Hi!
 My name is David and I am studying a M.A. in Literary and Theatre Research at the UNED.
 I have a M.A. in Digital Humanities and a B.A. in Dramatic Art.

 I'm interested in the relations between **Theatre Studies** and **Digital Humanities**, focused on the application of quantitative methods such as stylometry to Spanish Golden Age "minor" theater.
-But I'm also interested in network analysis and scholarly digital editing with TEI.
+And I'm also interested in network analysis and scholarly digital editing with TEI.